MarvinWank/vog/README.md

 ## Usage and subcommands

 After installing with composer, there is a plain php file in `vendor/bin/vog`, which can be called from the CLI.
 It has currently one subcommand.
-That generates the value objects and some marker interfaces according to your definition.
+That generates the value objects, enums, sets and some marker interfaces according to your definition.

 #### generate